matter-labs/zinc/book/src/language/03-types/03-integer.md

 If the literal type is not specified, the minimal possible bitlength is inferred.

-The `let` statement performs an implicit casting if the type is specified.
+The `let` statement performs an implicit semantic.casting if the type is specified.

 ## Examples